 Melbourne is famous for its lanes, but some have barely begun to be appreciated.
 Thanks to City of Melbourne’s in-the-know Visitor Services staff and volunteers here are some cool little streets and their hottest spots to discover.
-For more inside tips, seek out their friendly team at various locations around the city or head to the soon-to-open Melbourne Town Hall visitor hub for more information, from 20 August.
+For more inside tips, seek out their friendly team at various locations around the city or head to our new Melbourne Town Hall visitor hub for more information.

 It’s in the middle of the CBD, but have you ever – knowingly – walked down this narrow alley?
 Stroll past street art and pots of greenery on your way to its most fashionable hangout, Manchester Press.
 This arty-industrial cafe is always good for coffee and bagels – if you can get in!
 Never fear, there’s more excellent java steps away at Brother Baba Budan, one of the cafes run by primo roasters, Seven Seeds.